Lori in her car on a road trip

 10. Buying Food and Snacks on the Road

 One of the things I enjoy most about a road trip is eating.
 Who doesn’t like trying new things and regional specialties?
-When it comes to meals on your road trip, you might be thinking, you’ll just grab food and snacks on the go.
+When it comes to meals on your road trip, you might be thinking, you’ll just pick-up food and snacks on the go.

 However, eating out at restaurants or grabbing quick bites and snacks at convenience stores all the time, especially during a long road trip, can get expensive.